brycekwon/brycekwon/README.md

 <h1 align="center">Hello There!
 I'm Bryce 👋</h1>

 <p align="center">
-    I'm a student studying computer science at the University of Portland!
-Coding is a great interest of mine, as it allows me to create and do things that I could once only imagine.
-    I care a lot about privacy and security and am an avid enjoyer of open-source projects.
-When I'm not at my keyboard, you can find me playing games, hiking, or hanging out with family and friends.
+    Welcome to my digital playground!
+I’m a full-time student majoring in computer science at the University of Portland.
+Programming has come to be a great interest of mine, as it allows me to create and do things I could once only imagine.
+When I’m not at my keyboard, you can find me exercising, hiking, or hanging out with family and friends.
+My passion for learning continues to push me past the boundaries of what’s possible.
 </p>

 <p align="center">